dorotea17/NBA_Scraper/README.md

+# Scraping NBA page using Scrapy

 Scrapy is a Python framework for large scale web scraping.
 It gives you all the tools you need to efficiently extract data from websites, process them as you want, and store them in your preferred structure and format.

 [![Open In Collab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/19oQcz6XszWJNUpXBbaQIIo7dtpex4pQ4?usp=sharing)

+## Scraping in Google Colab

 Steps that will help you scrape web page: